KAfable/porkfolio/Brainstorm.md

 2. plain text render in a table with links to the project
 3. look up dark mode themes from MUI and follow those

+- each project will be a card
+  - image of the frontend, if any, generic cool looking code
+  - each card will have tags on the technology used
+  - clicking on it will bring up a modal that has my role

 ## Nav

 ### Portfolio Nav